SciCompKL/CoDiPack/documentation/user/Expresssions.md

 default implementation forwards all arguments, from the initial call.

 Specializations for some common use cases are available:
- - [ForEachTermLogic](@ref codi::ForEachTermLogic): Default traversal of the tree with no logic in the nodes and links.
+ - [ForEachLeafLogic](@ref codi::ForEachLeafLogic): Default traversal of the tree with no logic in the nodes and links.
-         Calls the function [handleActive](@ref codi::ForEachTermLogic::handleActive()) for all left hand side expression objects. [handleConstant](@ref codi::ForEachTermLogic::handleConstant()) is called for all constant expression objects.
+         Calls the function [handleActive](@ref codi::ForEachLeafLogic::handleActive()) for all left hand side expression objects. [handleConstant](@ref codi::ForEachLeafLogic::handleConstant()) is called for all constant expression objects.
  - [JacobianComputationLogic](@ref codi::JacobianComputationLogic): Evaluates the [reverse AD logic](@ref sec_forwardAD)
           for each link.
 The first user argument needs to be the seed value for the output of the expression.
 For each left hand side expression object the method [handleJacobianOnActive](@ref codi::JacobianComputationLogic::handleJacobianOnActive()) is called.
 The first
-          user argument here contains the derivative of the origin node with respect to the current terminator times the initial seeding.
+          user argument here contains the derivative of the origin node with respect to the current leaf times the initial seeding.

 The [CompileTimeTraversalLogic](@ref codi::CompileTimeTraversalLogic) works in the same way as the